Dreamed 1997/2/16 by Chris Wayan

 THE NEXT DAY

-On TV, a journalist shows gruesome clips from the famous TV movie THE DAY AFTER: a nuclear fireball, people caught by waves of fire.
+On TV, a journalist shows gruesome clips from the notorious TV movie The Day After: a nuclear fireball, people caught by waves of fire.
 I haven't seen such Cold War images in years!

 Except in my dream last night.